OGit-Hub/microservices-arq/README.md

-# microservices-arq
-Microservices Arquitecture
+# Microservices Arquitecture
-In this proyect we will find multiple proyects applications from a microservices arquitecture.
+In this repository we will find multiple proyects from a microservices arquitecture which i considere them to be among bases.

 ### Eureka Server
 A server which will tell us where our microservice are allocated so we dont need to know to reference them